maplibre/flutter-maplibre-gl/README.md

 You can replace `main` with the name of the [latest release](https://github.com/m0nac0/flutter-maplibre-gl/releases) to get a well-tested version.

-Documentation is available in the doc/api folder and automatically generated on each push to the main branch.
-You can easily view the [documentation / API reference here.](https://htmlpreview.github.io/?https://github.com/m0nac0/flutter-maplibre-gl/blob/main/doc/api/index.html)
+Documentation is available on the docs branch in the doc/api folder and automatically updated on each push to the main branch.
+You can easily view the [documentation / API reference here.](https://htmlpreview.github.io/?https://github.com/m0nac0/flutter-maplibre-gl/blob/docs/doc/api/index.html)

 Compared to flutter-mapbox-gl, the only breaking API changes are: